-- 100% of all retirees who currently have health care coverage are assumed to elect coverage at retirement. - Retirees who currently elect to waive their coverage are assumed to remain uncovered in the future. - 35% of employees currently opting out of active employee health coverage are assumed to elect to enroll in retiree coverage. - 85% of current and future vested terminated participants will elect health care benefits at age 55, or current age if later. - 100% of spouses are assumed to elect to continue coverage after the retiree's death. - Actives, upon retirement, take coverage, and are assumed to have the following coverage:
+- 100% of all retirees who currently have health care coverage will continue with the same coverage, except that retirees under age 65 with POS/PPO coverage switch to HMO. - All current retirees, other than those indicated on the census data as not being eligible by Medicare, have Medicare coverage upon attainment of age 65, as do their spouses.
+All future retirees are assumed to have Medicare coverage upon attainment of age 65. - 85% of current and future contingent eligible participants will elect health care benefits at age 55, or current age if later. - Actives, upon retirement, take coverage, and are assumed to have the following coverage:

-Retirement Age
+20 23

 Under 65 Age 65+

 Indemnity 28.0% 96.0%

-POS/PPO 60.0% 0.0%
+POS/PPO 62.0% 0.0%

-HMO 12.0% 4.0%
+HMO 10.0% 4.0%

-The actuarial assumptions used in the January 1, 2021 valuations were based on the results of an actuarial experience study for the periods ranging July 1, 2019 through December 31, 2020, depending upon the criteria being evaluated.
+The actuarial assumptions used in the January 1, 2022 valuations were based on the results of an actuarial experience study for the periods ranging July 1, 2020 through December 31, 2021, depending upon the criteria being evaluated.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage.
 The SRBT is required to invest in the PRIT Fund.
-Consequently, information about SRBT's target asset allocation and long-term expected real rate of return as of June 30, 2022, are the same as discussed in the pension footnote.
+Consequently, information about SRBT's target asset allocation and long-term expected real rate of return as of June 30, 2023, are the same as discussed in the pension footnote.